Near-Optimal and Tractable Estimation under Shift-Invariance: Introduction

 This operator is bilinear and commutative.
 If we fix~$\vphi \in \C(\Z)$, then~$\vphi * x$ becomes a linear operator on~$\C(\Z)$, which corresponds to linear time-invariant filtering of~$x \in \C(\Z)$ with filter~$\vphi$. \begin{definition} {\em We call~$\vphi \in \C(\Z)$ {\em a reproducing filter} for~$X \subseteq \C(\Z)$ if~$\vphi * x = x$ for all~$x \in X$.} \end{definition} It is clear that, for any~$\vphi \in \C(\Z)$, the largest set~$X \subseteq \C(\Z)$ reproduced by~$\vphi$ is an SIS.
 Now, let us define ``band-limited'' subspaces of~$\C(\Z)$, which correspond to finitely-supported sequences:

 Note that if~$\vphi \in \C_m(\Z)$, the convolution~$\vphi * x$ corresponds to {\em local} linear time-invariant filtering.
 Now, if~$X$ is an~$s$-dimensional SIS, then there is a unique filter supported on~$\{1, ..., s\}$ and such that~$X$ is its maximal reproduced set, namely~$I-\sP(\Delta)$ where~$I$ is the identity operator on~$\C(\Z)$; see~\cite[Prop.~4.1.2]{ostrovskii2018adaptive}.
 Yet, increasing the support we lose uniqueness of a reproducing filter, and it is natural to select a filter by minimizing certain norm.
-It is, furthermore, natural to look for guarantees uniform over all SIS of a given dimension~$s$, and thus only depending on~$s,m$, and the norm.
-As for the choice of norm (or norms) to track, it turns out to be dictated by statistical considerations.
+It is, furthermore, natural to look for guarantees that are uniform over all SIS of a given dimension~$s$, and thus can only depend on~$s,m$, and the norm used.
+As for the choice of norm(-s) to use, it turns out to be dictated by statistical considerations.
 Indeed, let~$\F_n: \C_n(\Z) \to \C^{2n+1}$ be the {discrete Fourier transform}:

 From~\cite{harchaoui2019adaptive} we extract the following two results whose combination leads to~\eqref{eq:state-of-art-full}, as we show below. \begin{theorem}[{\cite{harchaoui2019adaptive}}] Assume~$X$ is an~$s$-dimensional SIS reproduced by~$\vphi^X \in \C_n(\Z)$ with~$n \gasymp s$,